CEMeNT-PSAAP/MCDC/docs/source/user_guide/execution/cpu.rst

 MPI can be quite tricky to configure if on an HPC; if you're having trouble, consult our :ref:`installation`, your HPC admin, or our `GitHub issues page <https://github.com/mcdc-project/mcdc/issues>`_.

+For the architectural relationship between Python and Numba-CPU execution, see :doc:`../../developer_guide/architecture/python_numba_cpu_execution`.

 Pure Python Mode
 ----------------